Peanut Butter Banana Oatmeal – Recipes Plaza

 9. Transfer oatmeal to 2 bowls and top with sliced banana and a drizzle of peanut butter, if desired.

-• You can adjust the quantity of bananas if you’d like less more or less.
+• You can adjust the number of bananas if you’d like more or less.

 • You can also adjust sweetness levels according to your taste